Deltares/GEOLib/dev/_sources/community/tutorial_dsheetpiling.rst.txt

         surface=ground_level_minus_7_meter_surface, side=Side.LEFT, stage_id=stage_id
     )

-8. The water level are defined in the same way with initialiasing the class :class:`~geolib.models.dsheetpiling.water_level.WaterLevel` and then adding it to the model using the function :meth:`~geolib.models.dsheetpiling.dsheetpiling_model.DSheetPilingModel.add_head_line`.
+8. The water level is defined in the same way with initialising the class :class:`~geolib.models.dsheetpiling.water_level.WaterLevel` and then adding it to the model using the function :meth:`~geolib.models.dsheetpiling.dsheetpiling_model.DSheetPilingModel.add_head_line`.

 .. code-block:: python